nasa/cumulus/website/versioned_docs/version-v18.5.0/troubleshooting/troubleshoot_database_migration.md

 ### Other potential issues

 Migration Lambda timeouts (or other related timeouts) may be caused by `VACUUM` statements in the migration.
 If you find your deployment not completing despite the migration table and the migrations being consistent, this may be the issue.
 In v18.5.2, some `VACUUM` statements have been removed to tailor for this issue.
-If you find yourself struggling with v18.5.1 despite completing the above steps, plese upgrade to v18.5.2 and try for this issue.
-If you find yourself struggling with v18.5.1 despite completing the above steps, plese upgrade to v18.5.2 and try deployment again.
+If you find yourself struggling with v18.5.1 despite completing the above steps, please upgrade to v18.5.2 and try deployment again.
 The removal of potentially long-running migrations may resolve the issue.

 ### Miscellaneous